KEVIN-VN642/A_B-Testing/README.md

 #### 1.2 Business Problem

-**Challenge**: The current checkout process has a 38% abandonment rate, costing the company an estimated $1.3M annually lost in revenue.
-The management want to improve this process to boost important metrics:
+The current checkout process has a 38% abandonment rate, costing the company an estimated $1.3M annually lost in revenue.
+The management want to make changes in this process to boost conversion rate, average order value, and user experience.
-  - Reduce checkout abandonment rate
-  - Increase overall conversion rate
-  - Improve average order value (AOV)
-  - Enhance user experience metrics

 ## Experimental Design